A popular street in Bucharest with colorful hanging umbrellas

 Sarmale, oh so delicious!

-My favorite Romanian dish is Sarmale which is cabbage rolls stuffed with minced meat, served with polenta and sour cream.
 I am in no way a fan of sour cream but the sour cream in Romania is outstanding!
 Most likely because it is fresh unlike what I am used to.

-For a quick and quite yummy to-go breakfast, find a Luka location to get haiducesc and covigel.
-The haiducesc is with melted cheese, onions, and ham that really warms you up on a cold morning.
 The covigel is more of a treat as it is like a pretzel filled with warm chocolate.
 Enough said…

 Fresh haiducesc and covigel from Luka's in Bucharest.